Home | Church list | Blog posts | Why PoorFrankRaw? | Contact | Shop

 Everything is on Youtube, for good or ill, but there are some terrible examples of hand carved lettering, plus a lot of examples using machine tools and sandblasting.

-Meanwhile, here is some hand carved lettering on Youtube :) This is me quickly carving a slightly rustic capital I on an indifferent piece of limestone.
-Don't judge me:
+Meanwhile, here is some hand carved lettering on Youtube :) This is me carving part of a scattered alphabet on High Moor limestone from Yorkshire:

 That's all there is to it.
 Some letters are more complex, there are curves and straights, junctions and counters and swashes and slab serifs and it can get quite complicated, but the carving is similar thoughout.
 Chop, then chop some more, then chase, then carefully tweak all the fine details and you are finished.